MilesCranmer/PySR/docs/tuning.md

 When running PySR, I usually do the following:

-I run from IPython on the head node of a slurm cluster.
+I run from IPython (Jupyter Notebooks don't work as well[^1]) on the head node of a slurm cluster.
 Passing `cluster_manager="slurm"` will make PySR set up a run over the entire allocation.
 I set `procs` equal to the total number of cores over my entire allocation.

+[^1]: Jupyter Notebooks are supported by PySR, but miss out on some useful features available in IPython and Python: the progress bar, and early stopping with "q".
+In Jupyter you cannot interrupt a search once it has started; you have to restart the kernel.
+See [this issue](https://github.com/MilesCranmer/PySR/issues/260) for updates.

 1. Use the default parameters.
 2. Use only the operators I think it needs and no more.